mjhendrik/nci-adult-match-ui/README.md

 3. docker-compose down
-   Docker Engine hard RESET (Go to Docker Engine Preferences) select --> 'Reset to factory defaults' docker login <-- Log in the terminal to docker hub docker-compose up ...
+   Docker Engine hard RESET (Go to Docker Engine Preferences) select --> 'Reset to factory defaults' In question when Docker restarts: 'copy default configuration to new Docker' -->  SKIP docker login <-- Log in the terminal to docker hub docker-compose up ...